Luke-Shaw/lo-hi/rules.md

 * C picks up, as they cannot play any card higher than a Queen.

 * As there have now been three pick-ups in a row, the top card from the deck is placed face up on the discard pile.
-It is a 7.
+It is an 8.

-* Whilst 7 is lower than a Queen, the next player must play higher than a 7 as they were previously having to play higher than a Queen.
-They are not playing higher because a 7 is lower than a Queen.
+* Whilst 8 is lower than a Queen, the next player must play higher than a 8 as they were previously having to play higher than a Queen.
+They are not playing higher because a 8 is lower than a Queen.
 It is A's turn, and they plays their J

 * B plays their two 10s, and has won the round as they have no cards left.